 Issue 5: Alliance with communism versus Anticommunism (later issue)

 This fifth issue will not have any impact in 1920 and not before 1923.
 Why is that so?
-Because there is no Chinese Communist Party (CCP) before July 1921 and because the alliance with them was only endorsed in 1923 by Sun Yat-sen. However, in time, it will become THE one defining faction determining which side you take.
-Scholars even determines the acceptance or not of communism as what made a left-wing and a right-wing in the Guomindang!
+Because there is no Chinese Communist Party (CCP) before July 1921 and because the alliance with them was only endorsed in 1923 by Sun Yat-sen. However, in time, it will become THE one defining factor determining which side you take.
+Scholars even determines the acceptance or not of the communist alliance as what generated a left-wing and a right-wing in the Guomindang!

 Here below is a recap for all 1920s factions in terms of positioning along these five issues.